-This follows a comprehensive review of Council operating budgets and is equivalent to a rates increase of about \$25.07 (including GST) per ratepayer.
-It covers inflationary increases, the cost of producing and auditing the 2012-2022 Long Term Plan, increased depreciation, other minor adjustments across Council activities and the staged redirection of Council's investment income.
+At the lowest end, the Draft Annual Plan calls for a 5.5% general rates increase generating approximately an extra \$611,769 (including GST) in rates.
+This follows a comprehensive review of Council operating budgets and is equivalent to a rates increase of about \$7.05 (including GST) per ratepayer.
+It would cover inflationary increases, the cost of producing and auditing the 2012-2022 Long Term Plan, increased depreciation and other minor adjustments across Council activities.